jleeimmy/testable/README.md

 # Takehome for QA engineer position.

 *IMPORTANT: Fork this repository!*

 ## Task

 We created a test school with a course that contains 4 lecture.
 Your task is to write tests where you enroll in a course and complete it.
-We've setup Rspec and Cucumber in this repo.
-Feel free to choose one that fits you the best, or use any other e2e testing framework.
+Please use Cucumber with Capybara

 ## Setup

-Install dependencies for Rspec or Cucumber if you choose to use one of them:
+Install dependencies Cucumber if you choose to use one of them:
 ```
 gem install bundler
 ```